stephengold/Minie/README.md

  + red for a `PhysicsSoftBody` with faces
  + orange for a `PhysicsSoftBody` with links but no faces

+Note that on Android platforms, the default debug materials are solid colors instead of wireframes.

 Some collision objects are best visualized using double-sided materials.
 You can override the single-sided default on a per-object basis: